jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 ### 3. It must allow the user to organise those projects in some way

 Here's what my current system looks like.
+This works well for a **type 1: contractor**.

 ```text
 100-199 Personal